Pashtun diaspora: Afghanistan

 The ethnonym Afghan (of Persian origin) has been historically used since the 3rd century AD to refer to the Pashtuns, and is now used to describe every citizen of Afghanistan.
-Pashtuns make up the largest ethnic group in Afghanistan, comprising 46-65% of the total Afghan population.
-Approximately 2 million Afghan refugees live in neighboring Pakistan.
+Pashtuns make up the largest ethnic group in Afghanistan, comprising 46–65% of the total Afghan population.
+Approximately 2 million Afghan refugees live in the neighboring Pakistan.
 The majority of them are Pashtuns who were born in that country.

 The Pashtuns are scattered all over Afghanistan, they can be found in almost every province of the country.
 Kandahar is the second largest city in Afghanistan and a stronghold of the Pashtun culture.
-The city of Lashkargah in the south, Farah in the west, Jalalabad in the east, and Kunduz in the north are other prominent cultural centres whose populations are predominantly Pashtun.
+The city of Lashkargah in the south, Farah in the west, Jalalabad in the east, and Kunduz in the north are other prominent cultural centres whose populations are predominantly Pashtuns.

 Pakistan

 Most Pashtuns are based in Pakistan.
-Pashtuns are one of the largest ethnic minority in Pakistan, making up 18% of the total population of Pakistan.
-Pashtuns form the majority ethnic group in the province of Khyber Pakhtunkhwa including tribal areas, and northern Balochistan.
+Pashtuns are one of the largest ethnic minorities in Pakistan, making up to 15.4% of the total population of Pakistan.
+Pashtuns form the majority ethnic group in the province of Khyber Pakhtunkhwa and northern Balochistan.

-With as many as 8.5 million by some estimates, the city of Karachi in Sindh Province hosts the largest concentration of urban Pashtuns population in the world Some important Pashtun cities of Pakistan include: Peshawar, Quetta, Zhob, Loralai, Killa Saifullah, Attock, Swat, Mardan, Charsada, Mingora, Bannu, Parachinar, and Swabi.
-The province of Baluchistan is although named after the Baloch, but Pashtuns are the majority here and the largest minority are the Baloch in the Balochistan province.
-However most of the land of Baluchistan is covered by Balochs and Brahuis while Pashtuns are concentrated in the north of the province.
+With as many as 7 million by some estimates, the city of Karachi in the Sindh province hosts the largest concentration of urban Pashtuns population in the world Some important Pashtun cities of Pakistan include Peshawar, Quetta, Zhob, Loralai, Killa Saifullah,Swat, Mardan, Charsada, Mingora, Bannu, Parachinar, and Swabi.
+The province of Baluchistan is although named after the Baloch, but Pashtuns are the majority there and the Baloch population is in fact less than Pashtuns in the Balochistan province.
+However most of the land of Baluchistan is covered by Balochs and Brahuis while Pashtuns are concentrated only in the north of the province.